Mical-Humphrey/Logos-Q1/README.md

 ```
 **What it does:** runs against bundled fixture data; handy for continuous integration or smoke tests.

+### Synthetic Data Policy & Provenance
+- Synthetic bars are **disabled by default**.
+Any attempt to reach fixture generators without `--allow-synthetic` exits early with guidance and no artifacts written.
+- Enable synthetic data explicitly with `--allow-synthetic` when rehearsing demos or fixtures.
+The CLI logs the acknowledgement and tags the run as synthetic.
+- Every run now emits provenance alongside metrics:
+  - `metrics.json` gains a `provenance` block explaining window, timezone, seeds, synthetic usage, and adapter context.
+  - `provenance.json` holds the full audit payload: git SHA (when available), data lineage (fixture/cache paths, download symbol, resampling), CLI arguments, environment flags, and adapter entrypoint metadata.
+  - `session.md` is the human-readable summary; synthetic runs are prefixed with `# SYNTHETIC RUN` and enumerate generator/fixture details.
+- Expect these files under `runs/<timestamp>_<symbol>_<strategy>/` for CLI backtests and `runs/live/reg_cli/<seed>-<label>/` for regression harness outputs.
+- Tests in `tests/test_cli_provenance.py` assert that real runs omit synthetic labeling and that metrics/session artifacts reflect the correct provenance fields.

 ---

 ### Live Trading (`logos.live trade`)